-Why React Native?
+Why I Chose React Native

-Creating Your First React Native Project
+Setting Up My First React Native Project

-Step 2: Install Expo CLI
+Step 1: Installing Expo CLI

 npm install -g expo-cli